MicahKezar/MicahKezar/README.md

 I'm Micah!
 I hold a Bachelor's degree in Computer Networking & Cybersecurity from Champlain College.
 My passion lies in the world of cybersecurity, where I continuously seek to expand my knowledge and skills.
 I am currently focused on expanding my personal projects and exploring various professional certifications.

-I've been around computers my entire life, but I began my journey at age 11 when introduced to computer programming through Minecraft.
-It started with my father teaching me the basics of Java, which quickly lead to me teaching myself the Bukkit / Spigot API.
-As I grew older, my passion slowly moved away from game programming and shifted towards the realm of Cybersecurity.

 ## Hobbies:
 * 🎵 Music, Music Theory, and Sound Design.
 Taught myself how to play piano by ear when I was 4 years old.
 To this day, I still cannot read sheet music!
 * 🏀 Sports.
 I love everything from summer activities like Volleyball, Basketball, and Ultimate Frisbee to winter pursuits such as Hockey and Snowboarding.